NavigationContentFooter

 DNS (Domain Name System) is a service that translates the IP address of computers connected to the internet into human-readable domain names, and vice versa.
 In an environment with a limited amount of Linux machines, it is possible to use the /etc/hosts file for associating an IP address to a DNS name.
 But when you have a large infrastructure with lots of systems/resources, /etc/hosts may quickly become cumbersome.

 BIND or Berkeley Internet Name Domain is open-source software that implements DNS protocols for the internet.
-In this tutorial, we need a DNS server machine & a client machine for testing.
+In this tutorial, we need primary and secondary DNS server machines, in accordance with best practice to ensure redundancy.
+We also need a third machine (e.g. your local machine) for testing.

 To complete the actions presented below, you must have: